jeffparsons/thoughts/rust/build-caching.md

 Please note that I do not actually have any experience working on Cargo, so the rest of this document likely contains errors and misconceptions.
 I appreciate any corrections or comments.

+## Fingerprints hash mtime, not source text

+[Fingerprints](https://doc.rust-lang.org/nightly/nightly-rustc/cargo/core/compiler/fingerprint/index.html) are digests that include most of the inputs to a compilation unit.
+To allow determining whether a compilation unit is _fresh_, fingerprints include the _mtime_ of source files, such that any modification of a source file will result in the new fingerprint no longer matching the compiled unit.

+This is suitable for their current purpose, but is inadequate for use with a general _shared_ build cache.

+TODO:

+- algorithm (notes on this below) for generating a complete unique digest.
+  - I'm not proposing that the other concepts should be thrown out -- just that we need a complete cache key for any compiled unit, and that it can not include mtime.
+- mtime can still be used...
+- todo: note that we can just ignore this problem for registry packages, because they don't change. but that it should be considered up-front if it affects any interface.

 # General challenges

 Regardless of the approach taken ("implementation first" or "interface first"), there are a few general challenges: